Kanban Fundamentals & the “Kanban vs Scrum” Decision Tree

 • Stress-testing WIP limits with simulations,

-• Designing service classes that align with customer urgency.
+• Designing classes of service that align with customer urgency.